bhall2001/moduops-www/frontend/docs/tutorial/create_module.md

 # 2. Create Module

 Moving forward, let's create a Module for our layout in ModuOps.
 Modules are standard nomenclature typically used with modular layouts.
-If you are setting up your home or a club layout with ModuOps, you can use Towns synonymously with modules.
+If you are setting up your home or a club layout with ModuOps, you can use towns synonymously with modules.

 ## Define a module

 1. Click `Modules/Towns` in the left sidebar.
-2. Click the `New` button located in the column marked `Modules/Towns` to create a new module.
+2. Click the `New` button located above the column marked `Modules/Towns` to create a new module.
+The module Edit screen opens

-Now, let's add some basic information for the module:

-- In the `Name` field, type `Somewhere in the world`.
+3. In the `Name` field, type `Somewhere in the world`.

 - In the `Short` field, type `Somewhere`.

 There are additional optional fields you can fill in, but for now, let's keep it simple.
 Click `Done`.